-at areaso
+Figure 5 - Estimated changes in the length of sea trout at first returns over time as a function of life history strategy.
+Mean fitted values in the ‘response’ scale derived from predictions on each best models.
+Shaded areas indicate 95% confidence interval.
+FW: number of years spent in river, SW: number of years spent at sea.
+For readability, plots are presented by river age.
+Wide confidence intervals for FW3 can be explained by the relatively low number of individuals (20 individuals on average over the 1000 datasets ; SD = 9).

 Discussion

 Results indicate that individuals returning to the Bresle River for the first time became progressively smaller over the 39 years of the study period.
-This trend mainly resulted from change in the age structure and contrasted variations in length-at-age.
+This decline mainly resulted from change in the age structure and contrasted variations in length-at-age.
 In the study population, an increasing percentage of sea trout returned for the first time at age 0SW and the return migration timing advanced.
 This decrease in duration of the marine sojourn can explain the decrease in body length, while length-at-age remained constant or slightly increased over time for 0SW and 1SW individuals.
 At the same time, the percentage and length-at-age of 2SW individuals decreased.

 Strengths and limitations of long-term datasets

 Sampling biases are inevitable during long-term monitoring of wild populations.
-It is often challenging to maintain sampling effort constant over long periods, whether due to changes in the sampling protocol, a lack of resources, modifications of the observation device or objectives, or varying environmental conditions.
-In this study, the need to control for sampling biases required rebalancing the dataset.
-The long duration of data collection on the Bresle River ensured that the dataset remained large and deep enough for exploratory analysis and modelling.
+It is often challenging to maintain constant sampling effort over long periods, whether due to changes in the sampling protocol, a lack of resources, modifications of the observation device or objectives, or varying environmental conditions.
+In this study, the need to control for sampling biases required an analytical rebalancing of the dataset.
 Using the bootstrap procedure enabled multiple iterations of subsampling and modelling, which increased the stability and robustness of the results.
-Ultimately, this approach is a useful example of how such a long-term dataset can be analysed, despite the latter’s inherent flaws.
-One downside of long term datasets is that the amount of data is likely to be important which can lead to the rejection of the assumption of normality in the residuals.
-In GLMs, this may be improved with the use of non-Gaussian distributions, such as the Gamma distribution, which in the present case did not greatly enhanced the results of normality tests.
-However, McCullagh and Nelder (1989) reported that this assumption was not of major importance in the case of “large datasets”, where small deviations from normality will most likely lead to rejection of the assumption.
-Everything kept equal, large deviations in the residuals suggests either errors in the age determination, or significantly higher or lower performances of some individuals.
-(Nevoux et al., 2019; Thorstad et al., 2016)Considering the very high within strategy length variation that can be observed in sea trout, it is likely to be a major factor here.
+One downside of such large datasets is the risk of rejection of the assumption of normality in the residuals, as required by GLMs.
+Non-Gaussian distributions, such as the Gamma distribution, may reduce this risk.
+However, this option did not improve the fit of the residuals in the present case.
+McCullagh and Nelder (1989) reported that a rejection of this assumption was not of major importance in the case of “large datasets”, where minor deviations from the normality will likely lead to rejection of the assumption.
+Deviations in the residuals suggests either errors in the determination of age by experts, or high heterogeneity in growth performance between individuals that is not captured by the model.
+Sea trout being famous for the extreme plasticity in its life history traits and physiological performance (Nevoux et al., 2019; Thorstad et al., 2016), the latter is likely to be an important factor here.
 Despite these difficulties, long-term datasets are crucial for understanding highly complex ecological and evolutionary processes (Eliott and Eliott, 2006; Hughes et al., 2017).

-An additional case study of decreasing average length of salmonids
+Decrease in mean population length does not necessarily imply a decrease in length-at-age